Can I Sleep Train My Baby Without Using Cry It Out?

 - 3. Crying down or “winding down”: this is a cry or grizzle that gets more spaced out, quieter or weaker and it can sometimes be a baby’s way of winding down, especially if they are overstimulated or overtired.

-So how can we minimise crying during sleep training and be more confident that our babies are okay?
+So how can you minimise crying during sleep training and be more confident that your baby is okay?
 By doing everything you can to get them perfectly ready for sleep in the first place!
 This means:

-- Making sure you’re following an age appropriate nap schedule for your little one to avoid overtiredness or under tiredness (we can help you here)
+- Making sure you’re following an age appropriate nap schedule for your little one to avoid overtiredness or under tiredness (our Little Ones App can help you here)

 - Making sure they’re being fed (milk and solids) at the ideal times during the day to assist with good settling and sleep

-- Making sure your little one’s sleep environment is sleep inducing and not stimulating them in any way
+- Making sure your little one’s sleep environment is sleep inducing and not stimulating them in any way.
+We recommend a dark room, white noise and swaddle or baby sleeping bag for both naps and overnight sleep.

 From here, you’re in a much better place to approach self-settling and avoid crying.

 This is fine of course, if your little one is very young; babies under 4 months definitely need help to get to sleep.
-It is fine too if your baby or toddler is sleeping pretty well at night and/or if you don’t mind their night waking.
+It is fine too if your baby or toddler is sleeping pretty well at night and/or if you don’t mind settling them back to sleep each time they wake overnight.

-But… if your little one is waking in 2-hourly stints overnight (or even more frequently) or their night waking (however often it is) is causing sleep deprivation and stress in your household, it might be time to look at helping your baby or toddler learn to self-settle.
-Once they have this skill, we generally see massive improvements to their nap lengths and night time sleep, because your little one is now able to put themselves back to sleep between sleep cycles rather than having to call out for you to help them do it.
+But… if your little one is waking in 2-hourly stints overnight (or even more frequently) or their night waking is causing sleep deprivation and stress in your household, it might be time to look at helping your baby or toddler learn to self-settle.
+Once they have this skill, we generally see massive improvements in both their nap lengths and night time sleep, because your little one is now able to put themselves back to sleep between sleep cycles rather than relying on you to help them do this.

 This is where “sleep training” comes in.
 Or, as I prefer to refer to it, “going-to-sleep-training” - your little one already knows how to sleep (it is one of the most basic, natural human functions), but they’re now learning how to go to sleep more independently.